Cybergate9/ZabbixPowershell/docs/ZabbixScriptsDocumentation.md

 All access to Zabbix is using your own credentials.
 You must log into Zabbix to use any of the scripts.
-All the scripts will prompt for login, if you are not logged in, and store your credentials in an encrypted 'PSCredential object' xml file
+All the scripts will prompt for login, if you are not logged in, and store your credentials in an encrypted 'PSCredential object' xml file (in $ENV:APPDATA)
-There is a specific script you can use, if you wish, to set your credentials explicity and then all subsequent called scripts will use thos stored/set credentials (see Functions-SetMaaSCredentials)
+There is a specific script you can use, if you wish, to set your credentials explicity to begin with, and then all subsequently called scripts will use those stored/set credentials (see Functions-SetMaaSCredentials)

 ### Document conventions